 QAGOMA is home to more than 20 000 artworks from Australia and around the world, in every imaginable medium.
 It holds an internationally significant collection of contemporary Asian and Pacific art.
 Shaped by its history and projecting into the future, the Collection is a record of the institution's past and an expression of its aspirations.
 Each work that enters the Collection is considered for how it might contribute to conversations between works.
 An intellectual adventure as well as a cultural record, the Collection is at the heart of the Gallery.

-Virtual Tour Video Coming Out 2022.
+Virtual Tour Video Coming Soon.

 Birmingham Museum of Art with Katherine Anne Paul

 Founded in 1951, the Birmingham Museum of Art in Alabama holds one of the finest collections in the Southeast of the United States of America.
 More than 27,000 objects displayed and housed within the Museum represent a rich panorama of cultures, including those from Asia, Europe, the Americas, and Africa, including work by both Pre-Columbian and more recent works by Native North American artists.
 Highlights include the Museum’s collection of the arts of Asia, Vietnamese ceramics, the Kress collection of Renaissance and Baroque paintings, sculpture, and decorative arts from the late 13th century to the 1750s, and the Museum’s world-renowned collection of Wedgwood, the largest outside of England.